 Has any specific contractual obligation been excused or delayed due to the outbreak?

-- Potential issue(s): Breach of contract and other issues; notice issues; potential litigation.
+- Potential issue(s): COVID-19 may have impacted breach of contract issues, notice issues, other concerns and potential litigation.

-- General advice: In addition to the above general information regarding business interruption and force majeure clauses, review your contractual obligations (e.g. lease agreements, vendor agreements) to determine whether performance has been impaired, rendered impossible or impracticable, or excused, and/or whether force majeure clauses have been triggered; comply with any contractual notice requirements; confer with outside counsel, if necessary.
+- General thoughts: In addition to the above general information regarding business interruption and impossibility and/or force majeure clauses, review the company's contractual obligations (e.g. lease agreements, vendor agreements, etc.) to determine whether performance has been impaired, rendered impossible or impracticable, or excused and/or whether impossibility and/or force majeure clauses have been triggered.
+Comply with any contractual notice requirements or other obligations.
+Confer with outside legal counsel, if necessary.